Breekpot/docs/index.rst

 |

 NotaryNodes is an **open initiative**, knowledge and code will be made available **open source**.
-Contributions are very welcome, please contact on Github to get access.
+Contributions are welcome, please request access on Github.

 .. note:: This is a work *in progress*.
 Documentation, legal framework and code all have incubation status.
 Insights & solutions are subject to constant change!